Rhayader: Sport

 Rhayader Town F.C., despite previously having some success in the League of Wales - the top-tier of domestic Welsh football between 1997 and 2002, ceased to exist in the summer of 2006.
 The club has since reformed, and in its inaugural season gained promotion into the Spar Mid Wales League.
 A subsequent promotion to the Cymru Alliance followed, but a finishing position of 15th saw the team relegated after just one season.
 The town's rugby union team play in the Cambrian Training Mid Wales League.
 There is also a cricket club and thriving local darts, dominos and pool leagues.

 The town is also well known by motocross fans.
 Every summer a series of events take place at the nearby Cwmythig Hill circuit, with many of Britain's top riders taking part.
 The race series regularly attracts over 5,000 spectators.

 As part of the annual carnival celebrations, Rhayader also plays host to a number of World Championship events in lesser celebrated sports, including wheelbarrow racing and rock-paper-scissors.

 Development

 Rhayader and its surrounding districts are supported by development organisation Rhayader 2000 Ltd, established in 1996 to revive Rhayader's economy.
 Rhayader 2000 Ltd is a voluntary sector organisation representing a cross section of the local community.
 It builds links with Powys County Council, Rhayader Town Council, local businesses and charitable and voluntary organisations.

+In popular culture

+Jasper Fforde's novels Shades of Grey: The Road to High Saffron and Red Side Story are suggested to be located in a dystopian version of Rhayader called East Carmine.